symfony/symfony-docs/setup/symfony_server.rst

     # creates a new project based on symfony/website-skeleton
     $ symfony new --full my_project_name

-    # creates a new project based on the Symfony Demo application
+    # creates a new project based on symfony/demo
     $ symfony new --demo my_project_name

 SymfonyCloud Integration